-As part of the review of Supplemental Projects PJM will also apprise the relevant Transmission Owner if a baseline upgrade might alleviate or partially mitigate the need for a Supplemental Project.
+Owner if a baseline upgrade might alleviate or partially mitigate the need for a Supplemental Project.
 In addition, PJM will determine if a Supplemental Project might impact a baseline need identified through the RTEP process, which might be in progress.
 A discussion of guidelines associated with potential for overlapping needs in included in this Manual below in section 1.4.2.

-Planning for Customer-Funded Upgrades is performed through PJM's New Services Queue and includes Network Upgrades, Local Upgrades or Merchant Network Upgrades identified pursuant to OATT Parts II, III and VI.
-Studies of interconnection and transmission service requests and any resulting transmission modifications are posted to PJM's website in the project queue area (http://www.pjm.com/planning/generation-interconnection.aspx).
-In addition, any necessary transmission facility modifications are brought to the TEAC for presentation and stakeholder participation.
-Interconnection planning is discussed in more detail in Manual 14A.
+Planning for Customer-Funded Upgrades is performed in response to a New Service Request or Upgrade Request, and includes Network Upgrades, Distribution Upgrades or Merchant Network Upgrades identified pursuant to OATT Parts II, III and VIII.
+Studies of interconnection and transmission service requests and any resulting transmission modifications are posted to PJM's website in the project Cycle